saholman/snakegame/README.md

 * Download a zip file of this project from Github.
 * Open the file `index.html` in Notepad++ or another text editor.
 (If you've ever done coding before, use `hard.html` instead.
 You can do it!

 Now search through the document for the word `FIXME` and see if you can figure out where the answers to the above questions go.
-First, start out changing the title.
+Start out by changing the title.

 If you decided to try `hard.html`, then you'll find the same questions above, but a few more challenges await you.